jonlpersson/ed-latimore/site/_posts/2021-03-07-the-easy-4-step-problem-solving-process.md

 The book "The Amateur Mind" by IM Jeremy Silman improved my chess by teaching me how to analyze the board.

 It's only with a proper analysis of imbalances that you can make the best move.
 Though you may not always choose the correct line of play, [the book teaches you how to recognize what you need to know](https://beginchess.com/2005/03/16/the-silman-thinking-technique/){: target="_blank" rel="noopener noreferrer"}.
-It teaches you how to identify the problem—before you create an action plan so solve it.
+It teaches you how to identify the problem—before you create an action plan to solve it.

 ![Chess book to help learn problem solving](/assets/images/posts/2021/amateurmindchess-3.jpg "Chess book to help learn problem solving")